tsto3616/Nemabiome_new/README.md

 # Nemabiome_new

+Note click on the read file to see nicer formatting- spaced out!

 Bioifnormatically pooling ASVs through 16 pooling methods.
 First 3 PCRs were performed and we pooled those PCRs through laboratory means and bioinformatic means.
 Pooling methods described below:

 P1= PCR1